-Big Data, in terms of eLearning industry, is the data that is generated by learners while they are taking a training module or an eLearning course.
-For instance, if an employee is interacting with a training module based around company policies, their progress, social sharing, assessment results, and other relevant date that is being generated throughout the eLearning course is referred to as “big data.”
+Big Data, in terms of the eLearning industry, is the data that is generated by learners while they are taking a training module or an eLearning course.
+For instance, if an employee is interacting with a training module based around company policies, their progress, social sharing, assessment results, and other relevant data that is being generated throughout the eLearning course is referred to as “big data.”

 Big Data allows eLearning experts to understand how the users are digesting the information and which learning aspects appeal the most to them.
 In addition to that, it allows them to pinpoint learning interactions that should be fine-tuned within the eLearning module or course.
 Based on the learning patterns, eLearning experts can predict where learners may excel or struggle.
 This way, they can improve their eLearning courses so that the learners get a fair opportunity to accomplish the best possible outcome.

 Starting with big data can be confusing.
 The company should figure out a way to collect meaningful data, and, once enough data is collected, find ways to process and analyze it to find helpful insights.